Stormiebox/SafeEntryGuard-Mod/README.md

 ## Disclaimer

-:warning: **This mod is still under active development.** While we aim to ensure stability, you may encounter unforeseen issues or changes in functionality.
-Always backup your saves and game data before using.
-Feedback and bug reports are highly appreciated.
+:warning: **This mod is still under active development.** While we strive to provide stability, users may still encounter unforeseen issues or variations in functionality.
+It's advised to backup your saves and game data prior to use.
+Your feedback and bug reports are invaluable to us.

 ## Description

-Safe Entry Guard offers players a temporary protective buffer when entering the game, ensuring they have a fair chance to get oriented before potentially facing the zombie horde.
+The Safe Entry Guard Mod ensures players have a buffer of protection when initiating the game, granting a moment to acclimate before potentially confronting a zombie onslaught.

 ### **Key Features:**

-1. **Triple-layer Protection**: Beyond the usual ghost/invisibility mechanics of other mods, Safe Entry Guard provides three layers of security: player invisibility, disabling zombies from attacking, and the new `setGhostMode` functionality.
+1. **Triple-layer Protection**: Safe Entry Guard goes above and beyond by offering three layers of security - player invisibility, preventing zombies from attacking, and the revolutionary `setGhostMode` feature.

-2. **Dynamic Duration**: Protection duration automatically adjusts if the player moves during the safety window, providing a shortened time based on a sandbox-defined multiplier.
+2. **Dynamic Duration**: The protection period dynamically adjusts when the player moves during the safety period.
+This adjustment relies on a sandbox-defined multiplier.

-3. **Sandbox Customization**: Fully integrated into the game's sandbox settings, allowing for precise mod behavior adjustments according to user preferences.
+3. **Sandbox Customization**: A seamless integration into the game's sandbox options, letting players dictate the mod's behavior to suit their gameplay style.

 ## Installation

-1. Download the Safe Entry Guard mod.
+1. Secure a copy of the Safe Entry Guard mod.
-2. Transfer the mod files into your `Project Zomboid/mods/` directory.
+2. Transfer the mod contents into the `Project Zomboid/mods/` directory.
-3. Launch the game, navigate to mods, and activate "Safe Entry Guard".
+3. Fire up the game, venture to mods, and activate "Safe Entry Guard".
-4. Fine-tune sandbox settings to your liking.
+4. Adjust sandbox settings as per your requirements.

 ## Sandbox Options

-- **Protection Duration**: Determine the duration (in seconds) of protection upon login or game initiation.
-This duration diminishes if the player moves.
+- **Protection Duration**: Designate the protective period (in seconds) upon game entry.
+This time frame reduces if the player decides to move.

-- **Movement Duration Multiplier**: Set the multiplier for the protection duration if the player moves.
-A value of 0.5, for example, cuts the duration in half after movement.
+- **Movement Duration Multiplier**: Assign the multiplier to determine the protective span if the player mobilizes.
+For instance, 0.5 signifies halving the time upon movement.

-- **Use Invisibility**: Choose whether to utilize the invisibility feature during the protection phase.
+- **Use Invisibility**: Option to trigger the invisibility feature throughout the protection phase.

 ## Differences from Other Mods

-Several mods employ an invisibility or "ghost mode".
-However, these often fall short due to inconsistent implementations.
-Safe Entry Guard distinguishes itself by:
+While many mods utilize invisibility or a "ghost mode", they often falter due to irregular executions.
+Safe Entry Guard sets itself apart by:

-- Offering triple-layered protection.
+- Providing a robust triple-layered defense mechanism.
-- Permitting sandbox modifications for a personalized experience.
+- Allowing users to tweak sandbox settings, tailoring a unique gaming experience.

 ## Credits

 - **Author**: Hazy Lunar
-- **Affiliation**: An influential contributor and modder for the Valhalla Community.
+- **Affiliation**: A prominent contributor and adept modder under the banner of the Valhalla Community.

-Deep appreciation to the Valhalla Community for their unwavering support and insightful feedback.
+Sincere thanks to the Valhalla Community for their undying support and invaluable feedback.

-For inquiries, suggestions, or potential collaborations, contact [Hazy Lunar](https://ko-fi.com/hazylunar).
+For any queries, propositions, or potential partnerships, reach out to [Hazy Lunar](https://ko-fi.com/hazylunar).

-**Support & Donations**: Show support to Hazy Lunar.
-They're available for mod commissions for a modest fee under $50, depending on mod complexity.
-Buy them a coffee [here](https://ko-fi.com/hazylunar).
+**Support & Donations**: Stand by Hazy Lunar.
+They're up for mod commissions at a reasonable fee under $50, contingent on the mod's intricacy.
+Extend your support [here](https://ko-fi.com/hazylunar).

 ## License: Fair Use & Agreement

-The "Safe Entry Guard" mod is open-source software, available for everyone to use, modify, and share.
-If you utilize or reference this mod in your work:
+"Safe Entry Guard" mod stands as open-source software, available to all for use, adapt, and distribution.
+Should you decide to employ or cite this mod in your endeavors:

-1. **Provide Credit**: Recognize "Safe Entry Guard" as the source and give appropriate acknowledgment to its author, Hazy Lunar.
+1. **Offer Credit**: Attribute "Safe Entry Guard" as the genesis and render due recognition to its creator, Hazy Lunar.

-2. **Link Back**: Include a link to the original GitHub repository: [HazyLunar's GitHub](https://github.com/HazyLunar) and the Steam Workshop Collection: [Safe Entry Guard on Steam Workshop](https://steamcommunity.com/workshop/filedetails/?id=3018173209).
+2. **Provide Links**: Incorporate links to the foundational GitHub repository: [HazyLunar's GitHub](https://github.com/HazyLunar) and its Steam Workshop Collection: [Safe Entry Guard on Steam Workshop](https://steamcommunity.com/workshop/filedetails/?id=3018173209).

-By using or referencing this mod, you're adhering to offer the above attributions.
-While not a strict legal requirement, it's a mark of goodwill and respect for the dedication and hours the original creator invested into this mod's development.
+By opting to use or reference this mod, you commit to the aforestated citations.
+While this isn't a binding legal requisite, it stands as a testament to goodwill and homage to the dedication and time expended by the original developer.